Cheetham, Manchester: Governance

 Lying within the historic county boundaries of Lancashire since the early 12th century, Cheetham anciently constituted a thegnage estate, held by tenants who paid tax to the King.
 Cheetham during the Middle Ages formed a township in the parish of Manchester, and hundred of Salford.
 Governance continued on this basis until the Industrial Revolution, when Cheetham and the neighbouring Manchester Township had become sufficiently urbanised and integrated to warrant an amalgamation into a single district: the then Borough of Manchester, in 1838.
+In 1866, Cheetham became a separate civil parish.
 There was a Cheetham Committee of Manchester Borough Council until 1875.
-Cheetham continued to hold the status of a township until 1896, when, together with Beswick, Blackley, Bradford, Clayton, Crumpsall, Harpurhey, Moston and Newton, it became part of the township of North Manchester.
-North Manchester was a part of the City and County Borough of Manchester.
+On 26 March 1896, the parish was abolished and merged with Beswick, Blackley, Bradford, Clayton, Crumpsall, Harpurhey, Moston and Newton to form North Manchester.
+North Manchester was a part of the County Borough of Manchester.
+Cheetham Town Hall was completed in 1855.
+In 1891, the parish had a population of 29,590.

 Following the Poor Law Amendment Act 1834, Cheetham formed part of the Manchester Poor Law Union from 1841 to 1850, Prestwich Poor Law Union from 1850 to 1915, and returned to Manchester Poor Law Union in 1915 until 1930.
 These were inter-parish units established to provide social security.

-Cheetham is an electoral ward of Manchester City Council, and is part of the Blackley and Broughton parliamentary constituency.
-Blackley and Broughton is a new constituency created in 2010, replacing the former Manchester Blackley constituency, of which the Cheetham Hill area was also included in.
-The current MP is Graham Stringer of the Labour Party, first representing Manchester Blackley since 1997 and now Blackley and Broughton.
+Cheetham is an electoral ward of Manchester City Council, and is part of the Manchester Central parliamentary constituency.
+The current MP is Lucy Powell of the Labour Party, representing Manchester Central since 2012.
 Winston Churchill was Liberal MP for the area early in his political career (some years before he re-crossed the floor to the Conservative Party).